Animals are our friends. But for some, they are nothing but the bred to be tortured and eaten in the end.

 Despite several animal rights protests and the COVID-19 pandemics, it did not prevent those dogs spare from being butchered during the 2020 Yulin festival.
 It commenced from 21 June to 30 June 2020.

 Yulin dog meat Festival will be hard to prevent from being banned.
 First of all, it is not considered an authorized festival but lies in an ancient tradition’s beliefs.

 On the other hand, it can reduce savagery or kidnapping by protecting these animals with extreme care.

-People must stay aware of their surroundings on the lookout for these poachers who steal or kidnap these animals from homes.
+People must stay aware of their surroundings and be on the lookout for these poachers who steal or kidnap these animals from their homes.